Sorry, you need to enable JavaScript to visit this website.

 • Nestlé UK and Ireland have deployed double-stacked rail for a trial with a retailer which has the potential to take up to 76 heavy goods vehicles off the roads, with 76% less CO2e emissions than a diesel road journey.

 • Nestlé Thailand piloted 100% electric-powered freight trucks in 2023 to deliver products from the company’s factories to its distribution centers and retail stores.
-This trial initiative is expected to reduce greenhouse gas emissions by approximately 104 tonnes per year per truck.
+This trial initiative is expected to reduce greenhouse gas emissions.

 Climate action in our operations > Components > Second column